Skip to main content

 1. In the Gcore Customer Portal, navigate to CDN > CDN resources.

-2. Next to the resource that you want to protect with WAAP, click the three-dot icon and select Settings.
+2. Next to the resource for which you want to disable WAAP, click the three-dot icon and select Settings.

 CDN resource settings page in the Customer Portal

-• If you enabled WAAP in the resource settings, scroll down the page to the Security section and disable the WAAP toggle.
+• If you enabled WAAP in the resource settings, scroll down to the Security section and disable the WAAP toggle.

 • If you enabled WAAP for a particular rule, open the Rules tab, find the relevant rule, and disable the WAAP toggle in the Options section.